About

 Ana Filipa Vrdoljak

 Ana Filipa Vrdoljak holds the UNESCO Chair in International Law and Cultural Heritage.
-She is Professor of Law, University of Technology Sydney and Visiting Professor, Renmin Law School.
+She is co-host and co-coordinator of the UNESCO-UNITWIN Network on Culture in Emergencies.
+She is Professor of Law, University of Technology Sydney.
 She is President of the International Cultural Property Society (U.S.).
-She is co-editor of the Oxford Handbook on International Cultural Heritage Law (Oxford University Press, 2020) and Oxford Commentary on the 1970 UNESCO and 1995 UNIDROIT Conventions (forthcoming).
-Professor Vrdoljak is co-organiser of the Indigenous peoples and cultural heritage international research and capacity-building initiative, and Women and girls and cultural heritage initiative in the first phase (2019-2022) of the UNESCO Chair program.
+She is co-editor of the Oxford Handbook on International Cultural Heritage Law (Oxford University Press, 2020) and The 1970 UNESCO and 1995 UNIDROIT Conventions on Stolen or Illegally Transferred Cultural Property (Oxford University Press, 2024).
+Professor Vrdoljak is co-organiser of the Cultural Losses, Accountability and Reparations Project, Indigenous peoples and cultural heritage international research and capacity-building initiative, and Women and girls and cultural heritage initiative in the second phase (2023-2027) of the UNESCO Chair program.

 Larissa Behrendt

-Larissa Behrendt is a Eualeyai/Kamillaroi woman.
-She is the Distinguished Professor of Law and Director of Research at the Jumbunna Indigenous House of Learning at the University of Technology.
-Sydney.
-She is a Board Member of the Museum of Contemporary Art, the Tranby Aboriginal College, and Bangarra Dance Theatre.
-Professor Behrendt is co-organiser of the Indigenous peoples and cultural heritage international research and capacity-building initiative in the first phase (2019-2022) of the UNESCO Chair program.
+Larissa Behrendt AO is a Eualeyai/Kamillaroi woman.
+She is a Distinguished Professor of Law and ARC Laureate Fellow at the Jumbunna Indigenous House of Learning at the University of Technology Sydney.
+She an award-winning author, filmmaker, and host of Speaking Out on ABC Radio.
+She is trustee of the Australian Museum, is a director of the Sydney Dance Company and Chair of the Community Spirit Foundation.
+Professor Behrendt is co-organiser of the Indigenous peoples and cultural heritage international research and capacity-building initiative in the second phase (2023-27) of the UNESCO Chair program.

 Janet Blake

 Janet Blake is Associate Professor and Head of Department of Human Rights, Faculty of Law, Shahid Beheshti University (ex-National University), Tehran, Iran.
 She is a member of the UNESCO Chair for Human Rights, Peace and Democracy.
-Professor Blake is co-organiser of the women and girls and cultural heritage international research collaboration and contributor to the Oxford Commentary on the 1970 UNESCO and 1995 UNIDROIT Convention of the first phase (2019-2022) of the UNESCO Chair program.
+She is co-editor of the 2022 ASIL prize winning The 2003 UNESCO Intangible Heritage Convention: A Commentary (Oxford University Press, 2020), and contributor to The 1970 UNESCO and 1995 UNIDROIT Conventions on Stolen or Illegally Transferred Cultural Property (Oxford University Press, 2024).
+Professor Blake is co-organiser of the women and girls and cultural heritage international research collaboration of the second phase (2023-2027) of the UNESCO Chair program.

 Alessandro Chechi

-Alessandro Chechi is Senior Researcher at the University of Geneva and lecturer at the Université Catholique of Lille.
-He is the organiser of the annual Summer School International Cultural Heritage Law.
-Dr Chechi is co-editor of the Oxford Commentary on the 1970 UNESCO and 1995 UNIDROIT Conventions prepared as part of the first phase (2019-2022) of the UNESCO Chair program.
+Alessandro Chechi is senior lecturer at the University of Geneva, Université Catholique of Lille and Geneva Academy of International Humanitarian Law and Human Rights.
+He is a reporter for the International Law in Domestic Courts (ILDC) Oxford University Press project.
+Dr Chechi is co-editor of The 1970 UNESCO and 1995 UNIDROIT Conventions on Stolen or Illegally Transferred Cultural Property (Oxford University Press, 2024) prepared as part of the first (2019-2022) and second (2023-2027) phases of the UNESCO Chair program.

 Yvonne Donders

-Yvonne Donders is the Chair of International Human Rights Law, Head of the Department of International and European Law, University of Amsterdam and Commissioner for the Netherlands National Human Rights Institute.
-Professor Donders is co-organiser of the women and girls and cultural heritage international research collaboration of the first phase (2019-2022) of the UNESCO Chair program.
+Yvonne Donders is the Chair of International Human Rights Law and Cultural Diversity in the Department of International and European Law, University of Amsterdam and elected member of the UN Human Rights Committee.
+She is member of the Steering Committee of the Netherlands Network of Human Rights Research and Executive Editor of the Netherland Quarterly of Human Rights.
+Professor Donders is co-organiser of the women and girls and cultural heritage international research collaboration of the second phase (2023-2027) of the UNESCO Chair program.

 Phil Gordon

-Phil Gordon is former Head of the Aboriginal and Torres Strait Islander Collections and Repatriation program, Australian Museum.
-He is a member of the Australian Federal Government’s Committee on Return of Indigenous Cultural Property and Board Member of Museums and Galleries of NSW.
-Mr Gordon is an adviser on the Indigenous peoples and cultural heritage international research and capacity-building initiative in the first phase (2019-2022) of the UNESCO Chair program
+Phil Gordon is co-chair (2023-2026) of the Australian Federal Government’s Advisory Committee for Indigenous Repatriation and Board Member of Museums and Galleries of NSW.
+He is the former Head of the Aboriginal and Torres Strait Islander Collections and Repatriation program, Australian Museum.
+Mr Gordon is an adviser on the Indigenous peoples and cultural heritage international research and capacity-building initiative in the second phase (2023-2027) of the UNESCO Chair program.

 Alicja Jagielska-Burduk

 Alicja Jagielska-Burduk holds the UNESCO Chair on Cultural Property Law at the Faculty of Law and Administration, University of Opole.
+Professor Jagielska-Burduk is co-host and co-coordinator of the UNESCO-UNITWIN Network on Culture in Emergencies at Adam Mickiewicz University in Poznan, Poland.
 She is a mediator for the UNESCO Intergovernmental Committee for Promoting the Return of Cultural Property to Its Countries of Origin or Its Restitution in Case of Illicit Appropriation and an arbitrator for the Court of Arbitration for Art (CafA), The Hague, and founding editor of the Santander Art&Culture Law Review.
-Professor Jagielska-Burduk is a contributor to the Oxford Commentary on the 1970 UNESCO and 1995 UNIDROIT Conventions prepared as part of the first phase (2019-2022) of the UNESCO Chair program.
+She is a contributor to The 1970 UNESCO and 1995 UNIDROIT Conventions on Stolen or Illegally Transferred Cultural Property (Oxford University Press, 2024).

 Dalee Sambo Dorough

-Dalee Sambo Dorough is the International Chair of the Inuit Circumpolar Council and Senior Scholar, Special Adviser on Arctic Indigenous Peoples, University of Alaska, Anchorage.
-She is a former Expert Member and Chairperson of the UN Permanent Forum on Indigenous Issues, and Chair, UN Voluntary Fund for Indigenous Peoples.
-Professor Sambo Dorough is co-organiser of the Indigenous peoples and cultural heritage international research and capacity-building initiative and contributor to the Oxford Handbook on International Cultural Heritage Law as part of the part of the first phase (2019-2022) of the UNESCO Chair program.
+Dalee Sambo Dorough serves as the Arctic region member (2023-2026) of the UN Expert Mechanism on the Rights of Indigenous Peoples, and a former Expert Member and Chairperson of the UN Permanent Forum on Indigenous Issues, Chair of the UN Voluntary Fund for Indigenous Peoples, and International Chair of the Inuit Circumpolar Council.
+Currently, a Senior Scholar and Special Adviser on Arctic Indigenous Peoples, University of Alaska Anchorage where she was engaged as a Professor of International Relations (2008-2018).
+She was a contributor to the Oxford Handbook on International Cultural Heritage Law (Oxford University Press, 2020).
+Professor Sambo Dorough is co-organiser of the Indigenous peoples and cultural heritage international research and capacity-building initiative as part of the second phase (2023-2027) of the UNESCO Chair program.

 Andrzej Jakubowski